ivanmak/coursework-ethereum-transaction-analysis/README.md

 The description and results of each part are available as the README file in each of the sub-directories.

 # Deliverables
-- [./PartA](PartA) - The total and average number of transactions grouped by month
+- [./PartA](PartA) - The total number and average Ether amount of transactions grouped by month
 - [./PartB](PartB) - The most popular smart contracts
 - [./PartC](PartC) - The most active miners
 - Part D - Optional tasks